holans/ST-COS/NOTES.md

 - [ ] 0.05 quantile of pairwise distances used for basis computation
 - [ ] Interface to provide reduction of `S`
 - [ ] The target VAR(1) process seems like it could become unstable if `M` isn't constrained?
+- [ ] The propagator matrix `M` is currently allowed to be dense, but for the ACS example, this leads to a huge computational problem to get the autocovariance at lag 0.
+Could we assume some kind of sparsity structure so that not all entries of `Y_t^*` are autocorrelated?
+For example, maybe only adjacent areal units could be nonzero.
+That might be too strict, so we could loosen it to be based on degree in the adjacency graph.
+But then the norm minimization may not be so simple.

 # Preprocessing Steps
 #### Compute the matrix `H` of overlaps.